noFrontendSolutions/build-react-app-ssr/README.md

 # create-react-app-3d
 ---
 is a webpack-bundled, frontend development environment that serves as a starter kit to help you create React applications including 3d animation and much more.
+It's ment to be used instead of the standard _create-react-app_ environment.

 2D                         |3D
 :-------------------------:|:-------------------------: